Galveston College Computer Requirement Information

 No, you can apply directly.
 Click on the link above once it is made available.
 Be sure to provide all information requested and that you meet all eligibility requirements.

-Your borrowed laptop will be due back to the IT Service Desk no later than the last day of approved semester.
+Your borrowed laptop will be due back to the IT Service Desk no later than the last week of the semester.
 You can turn in the laptop at any point in the semester.
 If at any point you withdraw completely from Galveston College or you stop attending your courses, the borrowed laptop will be due back immediately.

-Checking out a laptop is a free service for Galveston College students registered for classes.
+Checking out a laptop is a free service for Galveston College registered students.
 It will be handled like borrowed equipment from Galveston College, and students will receive notices for due dates, extensions and other information to their Whitecaps email.
 The only costs that would be incurred is if the device is lost, stolen, damaged or otherwise not returned in its original state.

 You can use the mobile device for the current semester and with the option to renew your application for the following semester.